ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

       = F(x[1], x[2], x[3])
 ```

-This is essentially how all Prio computations are performed: measurements
+**Prio.**
+This approach can be used to privately compute any function `F` that can be
-are encoded into in a manner that allows the function F to be expressed as a sum of
+expressed as a function of the sum of the users' inputs.
+In Prio {{CB17}}, each
-the aggregators' shares of the aggregate; clients split their encoded values into
-shares, sending one share to each server; the servers add up their shares;
+user splits its input into shares and sends each share to one of the
+aggregators.
+The aggregators sum up their input shares.
+Once all the shares have
-and the servers combine their aggregate shares to get the final output of F. Not
+been aggregated, they combine their shares of the aggregate to get the final
+output.

-all aggregate functions can be expressed this way, however.
-Prio supports a
+Not all aggregate functions can be expressed this way efficiently, however.
+Prio
-limited set of aggregation functions, some of which we highlight below:
+supports only a limited set of aggregation functions, some of which we highlight
+below:

-- Simple statistics, like sum, mean, min, max, variance, and standard
+- Simple statistics, like sum, mean, min, max, variance, and standard deviation;
-  deviation; [[OPEN ISSUE: It's possible to estimate quantiles such as the
-  median.
-How practical is this?]]
+- Histograms with fixed bin sizes (also allows estimation of quantiles, e.g.,
+  the median);
 - More advanced statistics, like linear regression;
 - Bitwise-OR and -AND on bit strings; and
 - Computation of data structures, like Bloom filters, counting Bloom filters,